 The Chambers originally focused on the criminal law, but over time expanded to include barristers practicing in civil and personal injury litigation led by senior advocate Graham Droppert SC.
 That section has grown to include leading Sydney silk Andrew Morrison QC, Robert McCabe and Neil Morrissey.

-The criminal law section has also expanded to include David McCallum, Roman Kan, Bernard Standish, Justin Podmore, Rebekah Sleeth and Tony Hager.
+The criminal law section has also expanded to include David McCallum, Roman Kan, Bernard Standish, Justin Podmore, Rebekah Sleeth, Tony Hager and Shane Brennan.

 Albert Wolff Chambers prides itself on following the established traditions of the Bar and delivering first class service at every level through members with a diversity of practice that enables Albert Wolff Chambers to offer a comprehensive legal service to all solicitor clients, accused and litigants.